-- 1. Promote greater convergence and increase understanding regarding unilateral conduct standards - Continue drafting a Unilateral Conduct Workbook on the investigation and analysis of unilateral conduct based on the Working Group's reports on unilateral conduct, Recommended Practices on dominance, and reports on the objectives of unilateral conduct laws, the assessment of dominance, and state-created monopolies.
+1. Promote greater convergence and increase understanding regarding unilateral conduct standards

+- Continue drafting a Unilateral Conduct Workbook on the investigation and analysis of unilateral conduct based on the Working Group's reports on unilateral conduct, Recommended Practices on dominance, and reports on the objectives of unilateral conduct laws, the assessment of dominance, and state-created monopolies.
 The Working Group will identify analytical principles regarding types of conduct on which there is agreement, as well as remaining areas of disagreement. - Continue work on the analysis of unilateral conduct through comparative reports.
 The Working Group may examine types of conduct that it has not previously covered in its reports, such as excessive pricing and price discrimination. - Identify issues arising from past conduct work for further study.
 For example the Working Group may further explore the various tests for identifying exclusionary conduct, foreclosure analysis, the role of recoupment in predatory pricing cases, and the role of intent in unilateral conduct cases.

-2. Promote greater understanding regarding standards for assessing vertical restraints based on hypothetical vertical restraint scenarios, examining the effect on competition and potential resulting efficiencies, following the recommendations developed by the Working Group in a report (approved by the Steering Group) which was the result of a consultation process with the UCWG members.
+2. Promote greater understanding regarding standards for assessing vertical restraints recommendations developed by the Working Group in a report1 (approved by the Steering Group) which was the result of a consultation process with the UCWG members.
 These papers will include an examination of the common/ divergent approaches used in the assessment of the vertical restraints scenarios in various jurisdictions.

-• Consider issues in the treatment of vertical restraints by ICN members, with a view to promoting increased understanding where differences in standards arise, and, where possible, convergence.
+Consider issues in the treatment of vertical restraints by ICN members, with a view to promoting increased understanding where differences in standards arise, and, where possible, convergence.

-This programme of work will include development of a series of papers,
+This programme of work will include development of a series of papers, based on hypothetical vertical restraint scenarios, examining the effect on competition and potential resulting efficiencies, following the